#1 to 10 Annoying Trends

 3. They Failed Chemistry.

 Chemistry is usually the hardest to achieve.
 There's no scientific method to assess it.
-You know there's chemistry when
+You know there's

-you see it on screen.
+chemistry when you see it on screen.
 When there's none, the movie simply dies.
-Many times, the filmmakers want me to believe these
+Many times, the filmmakers

-people are in love with each other when in fact I feel nothing at all.
+want me to believe these people are in love with each other when in fact I feel nothing at all.

 4. Names That Don't Match Thespians.

-Ever see a movie poster that has names at the top and you look down to see if they match the thespians and vice versa?
-Many
+Ever see a movie poster that has names at the top and you look down to see if they match the thespians and

-times, they don't.
+vice versa?
+Many times, they don't.
 The more mismatches there are, the worse the poster looks.
-Here are some examples of what I mean:
+Here are some

 5. The Decision to Stop Continuing What Worked.

 A sequel has been made, and I look forward to it, but it's not the same at all.
-Sometimes, the lead star is abruptly replaced
+Sometimes, the lead star is

-like what happened for XXX: State of the Union, The Sum of All Fears, and Hannibal.
-This move worked only
+abruptly replaced like what happened in XXX: State of the Union, The Sum of All Fears, and

-once, I believe, when Harrison Ford replaced Alec Baldwin for the Jack Ryan franchise.
-It's very, very
+Hannibal.
+This move worked only once, I believe, when Harrison Ford replaced Alec Baldwin for the Jack

-rare there's a carryover to the sequel, but it can happen like how it did for The Godfather Part II, Rocky II,
+Ryan franchise.
+It's very, very rare there's a carryover to the sequel, but it can happen like how it did for

-and Lethal Weapon 2.
-Also, I hate it when some supporting characters don't come back or are simply recast such as
+The Godfather Part II, Rocky II, and Lethal Weapon 2.
+Also, I hate it when some supporting

-More American Graffiti and Major League II.
-The acting can be so way off that the characters aren't played the
+The acting can be so way off that the characters aren't played the correct way as it was the case for John

-6. Endless Worse Sequels.
+6. Endlessly Worse Sequels.

-When I thought that's it, they keep making another and then another and then another... for no reason but to make a shitload
+nope, it's bad.
+When I thought that's it, they keep making another and then another and then another...for

-of money.
-Think of Friday the 13th, The Exorcist, Halloween, A Nightmare on Elm Street,
+no reason but to make a shitload of money.
+Think of Friday the 13th, The Exorcist,

-Jaws, Hellraiser, and so on.
+Halloween, A Nightmare on Elm Street, Jaws, Hellraiser, and so on.

 7. Overawarded to Death.

 I used to think the Oscars was the gold standard, but that ended sometime during the late 90's.
-I don't pay attention to the others.
+I don't pay

+attention to the others.
 Lately, there's been a proliferation of worthless awards.
-Robert Mitchum made over 100 films, and he was very good in many
+Robert Mitchum made over

-of them.
-The number of awards he received during his lifetime was 11, according to IMDb.
-Now, take a bad actor like Will Smith.
+100 films, and he was very good in many of them.
+The number of awards he received during his lifetime was 11,

-He's been nominated 186 times, winning 96, and these numbers will still rise.
-Some of them are ridiculous-sounding like
+numbers continue to rise.
+Some of them are ridiculous-sounding like Blockbuster Entertainment Awards,

-TV Land Awards, Black Movie Awards, Georgia Film Critics Association (GAFCA), and Latino Entertainment Journalists Association
+Black Movie Awards, Georgia Film Critics Association (GAFCA), and Latino Entertainment Journalists Association

 Film Awards.
 Who knows how many of these silly groups currently exist?
-I won't be surprised to learn if it's now at least 300.
+I won't be surprised to learn if it's now

 8. Were They Really There?

 I watch a Hitchcock movie.
 The characters seem like they're at the actual location.
-Then, all of a sudden, there's a
+Then, all of a sudden,

-fake background while they are talking or doing something dramatic.
-It's something the director used to do a lot which is
+there's a fake background while they are talking or doing something dramatic.
+It's something the director used

-called "rear projection effect," and I hate it.
-I prefer they do it for real and are actually over there.
-Instead,
+to do a lot which is called "rear projection effect," and I hate it.
+I prefer they do it for real and are actually

-it takes place on a sound stage in Hollywood.
-There's always a halo light around the person as compared to the background
+over there.
+Instead, it takes place on a sound stage in Hollywood.
+There's always a halo light around the person

-even though CGI has completely eliminated the problem.
-Either way, it sometimes ruins the film a lot.
+as compared to the background even though CGI has completely eliminated the problem.
+Either way, it sometimes

 9. Animals Must Be Abused to Make an Important Film.